The Secret Family History

 “OK, that’s understandable,” said Andrea.
 “But what about us?”

 Samantha pointed to a family tree that she was working on for several weeks.
 “Sean, you, Logan, and Dicky share a common ancestor; he was your grandfather, Milorad Mekonnen.”

 “Well, Milorad was part of the Infamous Eight,” said Samantha.
 “He and Leo often controlled the Imperial Court, whether the Czar liked it or not.
 There were rumors that they controlled the Russian Parliament as well.”

 “I’m confused,” said Sean.
 “Milorad?”

-“That was his Russian name,” said Belle.
-“In your case, Sean, you might remember him as Rory Lesouse-Rowes.”
+“That was his Russian name,” said Samantha.
+“In your case, Sean, you might remember him as Rory LeSouse-Rowes.”